 - i.
-Students will average 14 hours of clinical experience per week. - ii.
-Students will complete between 84 and 112 clinical hours per 7-week rotation in AT 760 and AT 761. - iii.
-Fluctuation in the number of hours completed each week is expected, however students are not to be utilized as a replacement for full-time staff. - iv.
+Clinical experience hours requirement - 1.
+84 and 112 clinical hours per 7-week rotation in AT 760 and AT 761. - 2.
+Students should plan on averaging 14 hours of clinical experience per week. - ii.
+Fluctuation in the number of hours completed each week is expected, however students are not to be utilized as a replacement for full-time staff. - iii.
 1st year students are to be provided at least one day off a week from their clinical rotations.